-Brazilian-American soprano Sophia Hunt is currently beginning her master’s degree at the Curtis Institute of Music, where she holds the Hirsig Family Fellowship and studies with Vinson Cole.
-This summer, Sophia returns to the Aspen Music Festival, where she sings Mrs. Anderssen in A Little Night Music, as well as covers Contessa Almaviva in Le nozze di Figaro.
-In the 2018-19 season, Sophia sang Donna Elvira in Don Giovanni and Faith in Rene Orth’s Empty the House as part of Curtis Opera Theatre at the Perelman, in addition to performing with Curtis on Tour in the Nights of Classical Music at the Gennadius Library in Athens, Greece.
+Brazilian-American soprano Sophia Hunt is currently in her first year of her master’s degree at the Curtis Institute of Music, where she holds the Hirsig Family Fellowship and studies with Vinson Cole.
+She recently made her Opera Philadelphia debut, singing in the Curtis in Concert recital series as part of Festival O19.

+Last summer, Sophia returned to the Aspen Music Festival, where she sang Mrs. Anderssen in A Little Night Music, as well as covered Contessa Almaviva in Le nozze di Figaro.
+In the 2018-19 season, Sophia sang Donna Elvira in Don Giovanni and Faith in Rene Orth’s Empty the House with the Curtis Opera Theatre, as well as performing with Curtis on Tour as part of the Nights of Classical Music at the Gennadius Library in Athens, Greece.

 Sophia has participated in the Joyce DiDonato master classes at Carnegie Hall, as well as attended Houston Grand Opera’s Young Artists Vocal Academy, SongFest, and the Westchester Summer Vocal Institute.
 She was recently a finalist in the New York International Vocal Competition, as well as a recipient of a Shirley Rabb Winston Voice Scholarship.